-Students seeking to be readmitted into a program in which they have been dismissed for attempting without successfully completing a required course three times must successfully complete said course at another accredited postsecondary institution.
+Students seeking to be readmitted into a program in which they have been dismissed for attempting without successfully completing a required course three times (two times for Nursing) must successfully complete said course at another accredited postsecondary institution.
 In order for the course to be accepted for readmission, the course must meet the criteria for previous education and training (see the Prior Learning Assessment section of this catalog).